cssconf/2017.cssconf.eu/_speakers/tim-holman.md

 decoration2: triangle-mint

 intro: >
-  Tim is an interactive developer, a professional fun-haver at CodePen, and the the creator of a number of wonderful web projects.
+  Tim is an interactive developer currently working at <a href="http://codepen.io/">CodePen</a> and the the creator of a number of wonderful web projects.

 links:
     - text: "@tholman"